The Process Definition Document

 First of all, we need to come up with a name to identify the process.
 The Business might have a name for it already.
 In our case, we have gone for "Batch phone order processing".

-You should set up your document so that it is easy to update and to archive.
-If you are not using a versioning system, we recommend at last to add the version in the file name and to add a table inside the document to show the current and previous versions.
+You should set up your process definition document so that it is easy to update and to archive.
+If you are not using a versioning system, we recommend at last to add the version in the file name and adding a table inside the document to show the current and previous versions.

-List the people that have collaborated in creating the document.
-It will be useful to record which are the key people on the business side that know about the process also in the future.
+List the people that have collaborated in creating the process definition document.
+It will be useful to record the key people on the business side that know about the process also in the future.

-In our example, we would list ourselves, and the employees at Swag Labs that helped us collect the information.
+In our example, we would list ourselves and the Swag Labs employees that helped us collect the information.

 Current process analysis